The Renwick Gallery is a branch location of the Smithsonian American Art Museum.

 The Gallery exhibits "works by artists exploring traditional and innovative approaches to making, emphasizing craft as an approach to living differently in the modern world."

-The Renwick is sometimes closed for installation between special exhibitions, so it's a good idea to contact the museum for information.
+The Renwick is sometimes closed for installation between special exhibitions, so it's a good idea to contact the museum before you visit.

 American Louvre: A History of the Renwick Gallery Building tells the fascinating story of the first purpose-built art museum in the United States, modelled on its famous namesake in Paris, and is illustrated with a wealth of contextual and contemporary images.